Ban Salak Khok Community

 ชุมชนบ้านสลักคอก

 Ban Salak Khok sits on the quiet eastern side of Koh Chang, tucked into a mangrove bay rather than on a beach.
-It is one of the island’s best-known community-tourism spots — a working Thai fishing village that has built a low-key ecotourism offer around its mangroves, well away from the resort strip on the west coast.
-Don’t come for sand: the draw here is the mangrove estuary, the stilt houses over the water, and the slow pace of a real fishing community.
+It’s one of the island’s best-known community-tourism spots — a working fishing village that has built a low-key ecotourism offer around its mangroves, well away from the resort strip on the west coast.
+Don’t come for sand: the draw here is the mangrove estuary, the stilt houses over the water, and the pace of a village that still runs on fishing tides rather than tour buses.

 Location & Directions